Every year, roughly 500,000 people come down to the 10-day extravaganza that is Daytona Bike Week!

-The annual event features the world renowned Daytona 200 Bike Race, bike shows, Supercross racing, free music, and more!
+The annual event features the world renowned Daytona 200 Bike Race, bike shows, Supercross racing, free music, vendors, and more!

 January 24th, 1937, was the first Daytona 200 race.
 Back then the course was a 3.2-mile beach and pavement course.
 The first ever winner was Ed Kretz from California, doing an average speed of 73.34 mph on an Indian motorcycle.

 You'll also bear witness to the World's Largest V8 Parade, where you'll be able to hear 100 V8s start at once.
-The Earth will tremble beneath your feet before the largest fleet of V8s conquers the streets of Daytona Beach!
+The Earth will tremble beneath your feet before the largest fleet of V8s conquer the streets of Daytona Beach!

 The official Bike Week Welcome Center can be found at One Daytona One, Daytona Blvd, Daytona Beach, Florida, 32114.
 Their online home is found here: Official Bike Week.

-But if you love bikes, then Bike Week is your Shangri-La.
-A lot of full-time riders come to Bike Week, but most attendees are actually people who ride to get away from their everyday lives.
+But if you love bikes, then Daytona Beach Bike Week is your Shangri-La.
+Many full-time riders come to Bike Week, but most attendees are people who ride to get away from their everyday lives.
 It's a way to play if just for a couple of days (or for a week!).

 Lightweight synthetic clothing is good for a warmer ride.
-Make sure you know the weight limit of your bike and adjust the tire pressure and suspension.
+Make sure you know the weight limit of your motorcycle and adjust the tire pressure and suspension.
 Although, if you're going to bike week you probably already knew that!

 You'll want your tickets on your phone so that you always have them on you, and you'll want your motorcycle insurance info too!